aajolly/container-labs/README.md

 ### Lab Setup:

 1. Open the CloudFormation launch template link below in a new tab.
-The link will load the CloudFormation Dashboard and start the stack creation process in the chosen region:
+The link will load the CloudFormation Dashboard and start the stack creation process in the chosen region (us-east-1 recommended):

     Click on one of the **Deploy to AWS** icons below to region to stand up the core lab infrastructure.